pcsaito/Flowter/README.md

 }
 ```

-### Don't forget to weaken your selfs when nescessary, there is a bunch of closure beign stored and this is vital to avoid memory leaks when the flow is closed.
+### Don't forget to weaken your selfs when nescessary.
+####There is a bunch of closure being stored and this is vital to avoid memory leaks when the flow is closed.